nobodyme/blog/content/blog/ai-lyrical-video-generation/index.md

 ## How to sync/align the lyrics to the song?

 So, I already had the song and the lyrics, which meant I didn’t necessarily need to transcribe anything.
 Even transcribing speech isn't 100% perfect, so one can't expect that for a song with all the "oohs" and "aahs".
-A quick Google search showed what I needed was technically called forced alignment i.e. given the lyrics, match the lyric to the audio and get timestamps for the lyrics and ultimately produce an SRT file.
+A quick Google search showed what I needed was technically called forced alignment i.e. given the lyrics, match the lyric to the audio and get timestamps for (each line of) the lyrics and ultimately produce a subtitle file that can be easily merged with the video.

 For this, explored various tools, such as:
 - Aeneas - (I couldn't get working on my Mac)